fbpx

 How Much Is an Eight Ball of Cocaine?

-Again, the cost of cocaine tends to fluctuate a great deal based upon world events — and the laws of whatever land a cocaine user may happen to find themselves in.
-When the penalty for a drug-related offense is death, such as it is in some areas of the Middle East, the price of cocaine skyrockets because dealers are less likely to take big risks.
-However, there are some areas of the world where it is just harder for people to acquire cocaine, such as Australia.
+Again, cocaine cost tends to fluctuate a great deal based upon world events — and the laws of whatever land a cocaine user may happen to find themselves in.
+When the penalty for a drug-related offense like a cocaine overdose is death, such as it is in some areas of the Middle East, the price of cocaine skyrockets because dealers are less likely to take big risks.
+However, there are some areas of the world where it is just harder for people to acquire even an ounce of cocaine, such as Australia.
 As a result, the cost of an eight ball in Australia was around $1,000 in 2023.

 Why Is Cocaine So Addictive?